thosgood/this-weeks-finds/markdown/151-200/week187.md

                          o-------o-------o-------o====>====o

     The Lie group is Spin(2n+1).
-The Coxeter group is the symmetry group of an n-dimensional cube.
-This group is the semidirect product of the permutations of the n axes and the group (Z/2)^n^ generated by the reflections along these axes.
-Thus the size of this group is the
+The Coxeter group is the symmetry group of an $n$-dimensional cube.
+This group is the semidirect product of the permutations of the n axes and the group (Z/2)^n generated by the reflections along these axes.
+Thus the size of this group is the "double factorial"
-    \"double factorial\"

         (2n)!! =  2   4  ...
 2n

-    The Coxeter complex is obtained by barycentrically subdividing the surface of the n-dimensional cube.
-The q-polynomial is the
+    The Coxeter complex is obtained by barycentrically subdividing the surface of the $n$-dimensional cube.
+The q-polynomial is the "q-double factorial":
-    \"q-double factorial\":

         [2n]!! = [2] [4] ...
 [2n]